-3. Molung Village.
-The major reason why this village is quite known locally is, because it brought Christianity to this land.
+The major reason why this village is quite known locally is, that it brought Christianity to this land.
 Molung village is no less than an opportunity for you to explore the raw and wonderful vibes of Nagaland.
 Plus, you also get to click some really beautiful snaps with your loved ones of never-seen-before sort of natural places.

 Mokokchung is truly an amazing place to explore the unseen side of Nagaland.
 It is located at a distance of about 2,298, 3,141, 1,399, 3,345 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Mokokchung by the following means of transportation.

-By Road.
 Travelling by road to Mokojchung can be really fun.
 The experience of a road trip, especially with your friends cannot be matched at all.
-However, if you don’t have a gang to tag along with you then, you can consider travelling by interstate or private buses.
+However, if you don’t have a gang to tag along with you then, you can consider traveling by interstate or private buses.
 You can also self-drive or hire a cab to travel to Mokokchung.